 You can get a one-week disability permit if you only require the placard for a week or less (or you have a visitor who requires it), you have a short-term disability, or your vehicle with disability tags is being repaired.
 For a one-week permit, you do not need a doctor’s certification.
 The one-week permit is not renewable within a one-year period.

 You can get a temporary disability placard if you have a physical condition that substantially impairs your mobility that is expected to last no longer than 8 years.
-Your physician must certify the application and indicate the expected length of your disability.
-If you find you need your disabled privileges longer, you must submit a new application with a physician's certification.
+Your medical practitioner must certify the application and indicate the expected length of your disability.
+If you find you need your disabled privileges longer, you must submit a new application with a medical practitioner's certification.

 You can get a long-term disability if you have a long-term disability.
 The list of qualifying disabilities is included on the application for the placard.
-You do not need a physician's certification if you have an obvious missing lower extremity or you use a motorized wheelchair.
+You do not need a medical practitioner's certification if you have an obvious missing lower extremity or you use a motorized wheelchair.

 The long-term placard is valid up to 8 years to coincide with the expiration of your driver license or identification card.
-To renew it, you must submit a new application with a physician's certification.
+To renew it, you must submit a new application with a medical practitioner's certification.